 This is a great place to spend a night if you want to break up your journey and check out the awesome things to do in Hokitika such as Dorothy Falls, Glow Worm Dell, Hokitika Beach, and the National Kiwi Center.
 You can also do Jade carving in Hokitika!

-For food, head to Hokitika Sandwich Company for lunch or Stella Cafe Hokitika for the best coffee in town!
-Take your food down to the beach and get a photo with the famous Hokitika sign.
+Don’t forget to head to the beach and get a photo with the famous Hokitika sign.
 It’s a staple for visitors!

 I think you’ll be surprised at how nice Hokitika is and enjoy your visit/stay a lot!